cloudfoundry/docs-bosh/content/cck.md

 ## Automate recovery selection {: #automatic-recovery }

-Automate recovery using the `--resolution=RESOLUTION-VALUE` cck option, where `RESOLUTION-VALUE` represents one of the following:
+Automate recovery using the `--resolution=RESOLUTION-VALUE` cloud-check (cck) option, where `RESOLUTION-VALUE` represents one of the following:

  * `ignore` - skip resolution
  * `recreate_vm` - recreate VM and wait for processes to start